jspopisno1/Beard/README.md

 Therefore, I finally decided to re-pick my previous attempt, clean the code and publish it as a tiny js lib.

 NOTE: Beard.js relies on jQuery.
-And current Beard.js has [mustache.js] included as a closure.
+The rest of this document will use the syntax of mustache for demonstration.
+Keep in mind that not only Mustache but any js template engine can work with Beard, once Beard knows how to call it.

 ## Get started